clodrock/saka-be/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.clodrock.messaging-stomp-websocket' is invalid and this project uses 'com.clodrock.messagingstompwebsocket' instead.
+* The original package name 'com.clodrock.messaging-stomp-websocket' is invalid and this project uses 'com.clodrock.sakabe' instead.

 # Getting Started